 Directions from Hearst Castle

-In San Simeon CA, head north from Hearst Castle onto California Highway 1, for about four miles.
+From San Simeon CA, head north from Hearst Castle onto California Highway 1, for about four and a half miles.

 Located just off the west side of Highway 1, the parking lot is open to the public

-and is just a short distance from the beach area and the elephant seals.
+and is just a short distance from the Boardwalk overlooking the beach area and the elephant seals.